 18. Drupal holds a 2.2% market share among the CMS.

 A W3Techs report shows that WordPress and Shopify keep on making their share of the market bigger, while the opposite happens with Joomla and Drupal.
-Still, there’s a fair share of quality hosting platforms for Joomla and Drupal both, so they are viable options.
+Still, there’s a fair share of quality platforms for Joomla and Drupal hosting, so they are viable options.

 Granted, this may be one of the least attractive CMS statistics of 2021 from a Drupal viewpoint, but one ought to note that Drupal can’t be compared to simpler CMS in popularity.
 It may be used for fewer projects and have fewer specialized hosting providers than WordPress, but most big projects use it, which is good for retaining Drupal popularity.

 19. Drupal sites make up 3,24% of the top million websites.